 We found the video below to be quite entertaining, funny and a tiny bit informative!
 Couldn’t wait to share it with you and give you some “food for thought” lol.
-Never would have considered using a tea kettle in this way, and still not quite sure if we would, but we’re certainly not judging anyone.
+Never would have considered using an electric tea kettle for boiling eggs in this way, and still not quite sure if we would, but we’re certainly not judging anyone.
 As they say “Whatever floats your boat”…

 Be sure to click on the link below to take a look, it’s not too long 🙂